daattali/UBC-STAT545/hw/hw11_shiny-app/README.md

 ### Code
 The source code for the app is [all here](./cancer-data).
-To run the app locally, ensure `shiny` package is installedb set your working directory to this directory, and run `runApp("cancer-data")`.
+To run the app locally, ensure `shiny` package is installed and loaded, set your working directory to this directory, and run `runApp("cancer-data")`.